ben0110/Radar-PointNet/README.md

 the 2D annotations are present in the file YOLOV3/dataset/RSC/
 _Remarque_: the generated 2D annotation are in Kitti format, however the used YOLO version needs that the 2D annotation are in COCO format. the script "" take in charge of transforming the 2D annotation from kitti format to YOLO format.
 ### train
-the script "" is in charge of training Yolo.v3 through the cmd:
+Training Yolo.v3 occurs through the cmd:

+     python3 train.py --epochs 251 --cfg cfg/kitti.cfg --data data/RSC.data --multi-scale --weights weights/yolov3.pt --cache-images --device 0

 ### eval
+The cmd below outputs a benchmark for different resolution. the results are outputted in the txt file benchmark.txt

+    python3 test.py  --data data/RSC.data --weights weights/best.pt --cfg cfg/kitti.cfg --save-json --device 0 --batch-size 1 --task benchmark

-The script "" outputs a benchmark for different resolution. the results are outputted in the file "" The script "" is in charge of evaluating and outputting the results for YOLO.v3 through the cmd:
+The command below is in charge of evaluating and outputting the results for YOLO.v3 for chosen resolution through the cmd:

+    python3 test.py  --data data/RSC.data --weights weights/best.pt --cfg cfg/kitti.cfg --save-json --device 0 --batch-size 1 --img-size <res>

-_Remarque_: the results outputted from YOLO.V3 in an XML file. to transform the detection result in KITTI format, 2 methods are employed:
+_Remarque_: the results outputted from YOLO.V3 are in an json file.
+To transform the detection result in KITTI format, 2 methods are employed:
-  * As we mentioned, we had to include in the images, the pedestrians that are not included in the SC PC. therefore, we developped the script " " , that permit to filter the 2D detection that corresponds to pedestrians that are 3D annotated. this script work as following:
+  * As we mentioned, we had to include in the images, the pedestrians that are not included in the SC PC. therefore, we developped the script "Yolov3_val_results.py" , that permit to filter the 2D detection that corresponds to pedestrians that are 3D annotated per hand. this script work as following:

-    * load script "" through the cmd " "
+    * load the script through the cmd:

+         python3 Yolov3_val_results.py <res>

     * The image with the 2D ground truth (blue) and numerated 2D detection will appear
     * To delete a 2D detection press, the number of the 2D detection box and then "space"
     * After deleting the unmanted 2D box, press "enter" to show the image without the deleted boxes. if the all the unwanted boxes are all deleted, repress "enter" to move to the next frame. if not, press "r" to restart the deletion process of this frame.
-  * the 2D detected pedestrians will automatically be deleted by frustum-Pointnet, As normally there is no PC corresponding to this 2D object detection. the script " " will be in charge of transforming all the 2D detection from XML format to KITTI format.
+  * the 2D detected pedestrians will automatically be deleted by frustum-Pointnet, As normally there is no PC corresponding to this 2D object detection. the script "Yolov3_val_results_auto.py" will be in charge of transforming all the 2D detection from json format to KITTI format from the cmd:

+         python3 Yolov3_val_result_auto.py <res>

 ## Frustum-PointNet

 ![teaser](https://github.com/ben0110/Radar-PointNet/blob/master/pictures/F_tnet_arch.jpg)